from small one page howto to huge articles all in one place

 This should contain a list of all packages that are required for this

-3 or earlier, then it defaults to the value of DEPEND.
-In
+In EAPI 3 or earlier, if this is not set, then it defaults to the value

-EAPI 4 or later, RDEPEND will never be implicitly set.
+of DEPEND.
+In EAPI 4 or later, RDEPEND will never be

-You may use the same syntax to vary dependencies as seen above in DEPEND.
+You may use the syntax described above in the Dependencies section.

 - PDEPEND